mcorbin/meuse-website/content/installation/requirements/_index.md

 Meuse uses PostgreSQL.
 I run the tests using the version `11.4`, but Meuse may work with older versions.

-Then, you should initialize the database with the SQL script available [on github](https://github.com/mcorbin/meuse/blob/master/dev/resources/sql/schema.sql).

 You can also run the [postgres.sh](https://github.com/mcorbin/meuse/blob/master/postgres.sh) which will launch a PostgreSQL Docker container.
 Of course, don't use that in production ;)

 ## Java